Hydrat-Agency/laravel-db-dumper/README.md

 | SQLite | 🅾️ | ✅ |
 | SQL Server | 🅾️ | 🅾️ |

-### From artisan CLI
+### Using Db Dumper from artisan CLI

-Exporting to a file :
+- Exporting to a file :

 ```bash
 php artisan db:export /path/to/file.sql  # full path
 php artisan db:export ../dump.sql        # relative path
 ```

-ℹ️ If you don't provide a filename in your path, a name will be automatically generated :
+ℹ If you don't provide a filename in your path, a name will be automatically generated :

 ```bash
 ❯ php artisan db:export